1980 Green Bay Packers season

-The 1980 Green Bay Packers season was their 62nd season overall and their 60th in the National Football League.
+The 1980 Green Bay Packers season was their 62nd season overall and their 60th in the National Football League (NFL).
 The team posted a 5–10–1 record under coach Bart Starr, earning them a fifth-place finish in the NFC Central division.

 Before the 1980 season even began, first-round draft pick Bruce Clark bolted directly for the Canadian Football League, never playing a down for the Packers.
 He forced a trade to the New Orleans Saints upon returning to the United States.

 Green Bay regrouped and started strong by outlasting the Chicago Bears in an overtime thriller in the season opener.
 But with 27 players on injured reserved during the course of the year, the team was unable to replenish its roster and Green Bay suffered their 7th losing season in 8 years.